basecamp/local_time/CONTRIBUTING.md

 5. Use Chrome's [location sensor override feature](https://developer.chrome.com/docs/devtools/sensors/#open-sensors) to set your location to the one you chose in step 1.
 6. Refresh the page and visually verify the results.

-Here's a list of known edge-case time zones and their locations:
+Here's a list of time zones we've had problems with in the past:

 TZ identifier     | Standard Abbreviation | DST Abbreviation | Latitude | Longitude
 ----------------- | --------------------- | ---------------- | -------- | ---------